Finiteness of the number of irreducible $\lambda$-quiddities over a finite commutative and unitary ring: Definitions and preliminary results

 \section{Definitions and preliminary results}

-The aim of this section is to give the precise definitions of the notions mentionned in the introduction and to provide some elements which will be useful in the proofs of our main results.
-To have a complete view on irreducible $\lambda$-quiddities, we will also recall some known results obtained for several precise rings.
-In all this section, $(A,+,\times)$ is a commutative and unitary rings different from $\{0_{A}\}$ and $R$ is a submagma of $(A,+)$. $0_{A}$ is the identity element of $+$ and $1_{A}$ is the identity element of $\times$.
-If $N \geq 2$ and $a \in \mathbb{Z}$, we set $\overline{a}:=a+N\mathbb{Z}$.
+The aim of this section is to provide the precise definitions of the notions mentioned in the introduction and to provide some elements which will be useful in the proofs of our main results.
+To have a complete understanding of irreducible $\lambda$-quiddities, we will also recall some known results obtained for several specific rings.
+Throughout this section, $(A,+,\times)$ is a commutative and unitary ring different from $\{0_{A}\}$ and $R$ is a submagma of $(A,+)$.
+Let $0_{A}$ denote the identity element of $+$ and $1_{A}$ the identity element of $\times$.
+If $N \geq 2$ and $a \in \mathbb{Z}$, we define $\overline{a}:=a+N\mathbb{Z}$.